How to Become a Welding Inspector: Step-by-Step Career Guide

 In addition to working in the field completing their examinations of welding projects, inspectors spend time in an office setting compiling their reports.
 The majority of inspectors work on a full-time basis, primarily during business workdays.
 Some risk may be associated with this profession; welding inspectors utilize protective gear during their evaluations to keep themselves from harm on welding sites.

-These professionals begin as welders and can become certified inspectors through the American Welding Society (AWS) after meeting education and experience requirements.
+These professionals begin as welders, which can be gained through experience or postsecondary training, and can become certified inspectors through the American Welding Society (AWS) after meeting education and experience requirements.
 The table below summarizes common requirements for welding inspectors.

 |Degree Level||High school diploma; postsecondary education can help students advance to a welding inspector position*|